-.
+Figure 17.
 API4KP Knowledge Expression Hierarchy

-Figure 11 provides a bit more context, depicting the various forms that a knowledge expression may take in terms of variations in encoding and serialization.
+Figure 17 provides a bit more context, depicting the various forms that a knowledge expression may take in terms of variations in encoding and serialization.
 In order to be embodied into Digital Knowledge Artifacts, usually for persistence, exchange and processing purposes, Knowledge Assets need to be